janelia-cellmap/schemas/datasets.md

 `padding`: The amount of padding applied to the data.
 For some datasets padding is used to to compensate for inconsistent image sizes, and it is also used after image registration.
 The exact metadata representation of padding is to be determined, because some padding schemes are space-varying.

 ## array attributes
-All array data should ultimately have the following information stored in metadata:
+All array data should ultimately have the following information stored in metadata (although at present we do not completely cover all these cases):

 `name`: a name for the dataset.